 Can You Get Caught Shoplifting Weeks Later?

-What if you aren’t stopped for shoplifting?
+What if you aren’t stopped shoplifting?
 Can you still be charged for stealing if you make it out of the store without being caught?
-While the chances of being arrested are much lower, the reality is you can still be charged with theft if the retailer has proof that you took something without paying.
+While the chances of being arrested are much lower, you can still be charged with theft if the retailer has proof that you took something without paying.
 In other words, they have video footage of you shoplifting.
 This can happen days, weeks, or even months later.

 What Can I Do If I’ve Been Stopped For Shoplifting?